Construction Cost Estimation: Key Ideas, Types, and Practical Aspects

 Indirect Costs

 Construction is not only about materials and labor but also about the additional costs that go along with it.
-This includes anything from fees to taxes, insurance and administrative fees.
+This includes anything from fees to taxes, insurance, and administrative fees.

 Indirect costs can add up quickly, so estimators should take their time assessing them and ensuring all the expenses are appropriately listed in the construction estimating document.

-If you miss indirect costs during the estimation process, it can lead to significant budget overran later in the project.
+If you miss indirect costs during the estimation process, it can lead to significant budget overruns later in the project.
 This is why you need to keep track of all the additional expenses and ensure they are properly accounted for.

 Escalation

-Escalation in construction is the increase in cost due to inflation, currency fluctuations or other market factors.
+Escalation in construction is the increase in cost due to inflation, currency fluctuations, or other market factors.
 It’s important to account for this element in your construction estimation document as it can significantly impact the final project budget.

-An escalation component in your contract secures you from budget overruns, implying that if prices rise, the project cost will still be covered and contract terms will be adjusted.
+An escalation component in your contract secures you from budget overruns, implying that if prices rise, the project cost will still be covered, and contract terms will be adjusted.

 Capital Costs